Instruction sequence processing operators: Services and Service Families

 The service family composition operator takes the place of the non-interfering combination operator from~\cite{BP02a}.
-[2] As suggested by the name, service family composition is composition of service families.
-Non-interfering combination is composition of services, which has the disadvantage that its usefulness is rather limited without an additional renaming mechanism.
+As suggested by the name, service family composition is composition of service families.
+Non-interfering combination is composition of services.
+The non-interfering combination of services can process all methods that can be processed by only one of the services.
+This has the disadvantage that its usefulness is rather limited without an additional renaming mechanism.
+For example, a finite number of identical services cannot be brought together in a service by means of non-interfering combination.

 The axioms of \SFA\ are given in Table~\ref{axioms-SFA}.

 In this table, $f$ stands for an arbitrary focus from $\Foci$ and $H$ and $H'$ stand for arbitrary closed terms of sort $\Serv$.
 The axioms of \SFA\ simply formalize the informal explanation given above.